Uni-2018-n/db_2/README.md

 just printing the information we pass it to SHT_HP_GetAllEntries_T so it will find the correct record inside the primary's block.

+We have implemented a way to insert and store multiple entries with the same surname.
+When someone wants to insert a record, we check to see if that surname is already in the SHT database.
+If it isn't we insert the record.
+If it is we check if the new record has the same block_id with the record that is already in the database.
+If not we insert the new record.

+To be sure that we didn't miss anyone when searching the database for the surname of someone, we check every person inside a (HT) block, and we don't stop when we find someone.

 Inside SHT_HashStatistics nothing really changed except that now we calculate the statistics based on a SHT_info file.
 Opening and closing the HT_info file was just for formality.